 "Don't worry about it, Goku," the pint-sized deity responded.
-"The other Kais are scouring each of their galaxies as we speak, and both the Old Kai and Kibito Kai are exploring any other possibilities they can thing of in relation to Piccolo's disappearance, so I'm sure we'll find out something soon enough."
+"The other Kais are scouring each of their galaxies as we speak, and both the Old Kai and Kibito Kai are exploring any other possibilities they can think of in relation to Piccolo's disappearance, so I'm sure we'll find out something soon enough."

-"Yeah, I guess you're right - well, let me know if you find anything, okay?" replied the Saiyan with a smile.
+"Yeah, I guess you're right - well, let me know if you find anything, okay?" the Saiyan replied with a smile.